Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 This is summarized in Algorithm~\ref{alg:generalized_sinkhorn}.
 However, note that directly computing $w_j$ and $W_{j_1, j_2}$ needed in \eqref{eq:sinkhorn_inclusion_u} by brute-force is computationally demanding, and effectively numerically infeasible for large-scale problems.
 Therefore, from this perspective Algorithm~\ref{alg:generalized_sinkhorn} is an ``abstract algorithm''.
 Nevertheless, for many graph structures it is possible to compute the projections efficiently by sequentially eliminating the modes of the tensor, see \cite{benamou2015bregman, haasler2020optimal, elvander2020multi, haasler2021multimarginal, haasler2021scalable, haasler2020multi,haasler2021control, singh2020inference, altschuler2020polynomial}.
-In fact, storing and using intermediate results of eliminated modes, the procedure can also be understood as a message-passing scheme \cite{haasler2020multi}.
-Moreover, the examples of applications presented in Sections~\ref{sec:convex_min_cost_flow} and \ref{sec:mean_field_games} can be effectively solved in this way, and for each of these we present an implementable algorithm (see Algorithms~\ref{alg:dyn_flow_od} and \ref{alg:multi_species}).
+In particular, in Section \ref{sec:mean_field_games} we show how this is done for the application of multi-species potential mean field games (see Algorithm~\ref{alg:multi_species}).
+Moreover, storing and using intermediate results of eliminated modes, the procedure can also be understood as a message-passing scheme \cite{haasler2020multi}.
 Finally, under relatively mild assumptions, Algorithm~\ref{alg:generalized_sinkhorn} is convergent in the following sense.